SemiDemiGod2020/SemiDemiGod2020/README.md

 -its `README.md` (this highly sought after tidal full hq ripper file is) -Something that I hope 1 day, appears on your GitHub profile.

--You can click the Preview link to take a look at your changes.
----->